wangsj96/2017-ironhacks/README.md

 Interaction Form:

-[Y/N] [List] Any information output? list them. (text field, text area, label, plain HTML ...)
-[Y/N] [List] Any operation option (filters)?
-List them. (search markets, search vegetables, filter based on price, sort based on convenience ...)
-[Y/N] [List] Any information input?
-List them. (comments, markers, user preference ...)
-[Y/N] [List] Interaction with Map?
-List them. (filter on price will affect map markers, sort on price will affect map markers, ...)
-[Y/N] [List] Interaction with data visualization?
-List them. (filter, sort, set variables ...)
+Local farmer markets outputs are listed in a table and the detailed information about local markets.
+Input information: zip code to locate the user and find markets around that zip code in Lafayette / West Lafayette area.

 5. Build Case How can we build and access your project on a Linux/Unix machine if you use external dependencies besides HTML/CSS/Javascript?
 List the dependencies you used, such as python, node.js, etc. List the steps we should follow to build the project.

 6. Test Case Which browsers did you test your project on?
-Chrome,
+Chrome, Safari.

-7. Additional information You Want to Share with Us E.g. any problems you faced/fixed, where you reached out to for help, etc.
+7. Additional information You Want to Share with Us:
+	1) Time limitation: near final week, I can not focus on this project all the time.
+	2) It is hard to find related data, like the average rate of a market or prices in that market.